Hammad-103/Hammad-Ali/README.md

 <div align="justify">
 I'm a web app developer and I build things that work the first time, every time.Modern JavaScript frameworks, clean architecture, and a sharp eye for performance... that's my toolkit and I use it to build responsive, scalable web applications that actually move the needle for businesses.
 Clean code isn't a nice to have for me, it's the only way I operate.

-Pixel perfect frontends, optimized performance... that's the baseline, not the bonus.I don't chase trends, I solve problems.
+Pixel perfect frontends, optimized performance that's the baseline, not the bonus.I don't chase trends, I solve problems.
 That's what gets me up in the morning.

 </div>